simonsvaras/PM_solution/README.md

 | `from` | ISO-8601 string | Optional lower bound for `spent_at` when `sinceLast` is `false`. |
 | `to` | ISO-8601 string | Optional upper bound for `spent_at`, defaults to the current time. |

 The backend deduplicates entries with an `ON CONFLICT` clause on `(repository_id, iid, username, spent_at, time_spent_seconds)` and reports usernames that do not exist in the `intern` table so the UI can inform operators.
+If an intern account is deleted, Flyway migration `V11__report_username_nullable.sql` keeps the referential integrity intact by allowing `report.username` to be set to `NULL` so the `ON DELETE SET NULL` rule can run before the maintenance purge.

 ### API reference